raxod502/juniper-tools/fragmentation/README.md

 using SSH, with the default username and password (`vagrant` / `vagrant`).

-### Make targets

-Run `make help` for information on what you can do.
-Here's the general workflow.
-If you want to clear things out from a previous run (although this shouldn't be necessary unless something is messed up), run

-    $ make clean

-to remove the kernel build artifacts from your source repository and run

-    $ make destroy

-to remove the VMs and their filesystems, so everything will be re-provisioned next time.

-Then, to get started, run

-    $ make vm

-to provision both the sender and receiver VMs.
-Once they are booted, select one of them and SSH into it by running

-    $ make ssh [VM=sender | VM=receiver]

-(the default is `sender` if you omit the `VM` argument).
-At this point, it is time to build the kernel.
-This requires three steps: configure, compile, and install.
-The first step must be done from inside a VM because the configuration script needs to look at the running VM and determine which modules must be built to support our use case.
-Run:

-    $ make configure

-Then, from the host machine (otherwise it will be much slower), run:

-    $ make kernel

-Finally, from within each VM that you want to update, run:

-    $ make install

-In order to boot from the newly installed kernel, restart the VMs
-using:

-    $ make reboot

-Note that the `make vm`, `make reboot`, and `make destroy` commands also take an optional `VM=sender` or `VM=receiver` argument to only act on a single VM instead of both of them.

-To send a large packet, run

-    $ make packet

-from the sender VM.
-Then you can inspect the kernel logs by running `dmesg` on both the sender and receiver VMs.
-This will show you what was printed by `printk` calls in the kernel code.

 ## Compilation cache

 It is recommended that you install [ccache](https://ccache.dev/) and